-(b) any panelist against whose service either party shows cause to the satisfaction of the Presiding Officer;
+(b) any panelist against whose service any party shows cause to the satisfaction of the Presiding Officer;

-(f) any panelist who holds a clinical faculty member appointment in a case brought under III-29.5;
+(e) any panelist who holds an appointment other than tenure-track in a case brought under III-29.5;

-(h) any panelist who has served on a panel during the preceding twelve months, unless it is determined that no other panelist is available for service on the new panel.
-In no case shall a panelist currently serving on a panel be appointed to serve on a second panel unless all other eligible members are also currently serving on a panel.
+(g) any panelist who has served on a panel during the preceding twelve months, unless it is determined that no other panelist is available for service on the new panel.
+In no case shall a panelist currently serving on a panel be appointed to serve on a second panel unless all other eligible members are also currently serving on a panel;

 (b) the Presiding Officer shall assign at least one panelist holding the rank of Professor to any panel in a case involving denial of tenure or promotion under III-29.5; and

 (c) the Presiding Officer shall assign at least one panelist holding a clinical faculty member appointment in a case brought under III- 29.9.

 (2) Extension of Employment.
 If the result of an investigation pursuant to III-29.5 or III-29.9 is to confirm an original decision by the University to terminate the faculty member's appointment (either because the panel has not found in favor of the faculty member or because the President has made a final decision not to accept the recommendations of the panel based on a finding in favor of the faculty member), the faculty member shall be entitled to one full semester's further employment by the University after the faculty member has been officially informed of the outcome of the investigation.
 A request for review by the Board of Regents, however, shall not affect this extension of time.
 This provision for further employment shall apply even if it extends the faculty member's appointment beyond the one year of additional employment to which the faculty member is entitled after having been officially informed by the collegiate dean of the original decision by the University to terminate the faculty member's appointment.